Design Custom Gear

 Another easy method for getting reviews is through star rating.
 There are several websites that do this without requiring a detailed written analysis (like Amazon).

 Incentives are a great way to get customers to take action.
 You can set up a contest or giveaway where people who leave reviews about your company are entered into a monthly drawing with a random winner.
 Or offer to donate a certain amount to charity for every review.

 Make sure that you’re not asking them to write a good review, but an honest review.
 Do not require your customers to buy anything to enter, but focus on targeting existing customers who haven’t given their feedback yet.
-Our previous article about How to Run a Successful Social Media contest has more guidelines and rules to keep in mind when running a contest online.

 Deliver Good Customer Service

 Sometimes, even if you don’t ask the customer to write a review for your product or service, they act on their own accord because they are very satisfied with the experience your company provided.
 If you always provide outstanding service for all of your customers, positive reviews will happen on their own!